 atom changes the treatment of some model atoms.
 It has many keywords. atom H-like and atom He-like allow some aspects of the H-like and He-like isoelectronic sequences to be changed.
-H2 turns on a large (and slow) model of $H_2$ (Shaw et al., 2005) emission.
+H2 turns on a large (and slow) model of H2 (Shaw et al., 2005) emission.

-init Frequently-used commands can be stored in an initialization file.
+init Frequently-used commands can be stored in one or more initialization file(s).
 The init command will include the contents of this file in the input stream.
 The file name appears on the command line within a pair of double quotes.